 It will be important to familiarize yourself with your supplies and materials as you progress beyond the basics.
 Not all materials are created equal.
 You will have low end, high end and everything in between for quality of product.

 As you progress you will learn the difference between all of these stringing materials shared here and other type materials not shared here.
 For now let's begin with a basic stringing cord that we start all beginnings with for your first project...flexible beading wire.

-The quality of flexible beading wires are not the same and I don't want these beginning steps frustrating you and creating a stumbling block to get you moving forward.
+The quality of flexible beading wires are not the same and we don't want these beginning steps frustrating you and creating a stumbling block to get you moving forward.

-Next on the list of basic bracelet beading supplies is the...
+Next on the list of basic bracelet beading supplies is the clasp.

-There is a variety in the choices of clasps but not in the purpose a clasp serves, which is to hold your jewelry together while you are wearing it.
+There may be a variety in the choices of clasps, but there is not a variety in the purpose a clasp serves which is to hold the jewelry together while you are wearing it.
 I think you get the idea.

 Our next finding on our basic bracelet beading supplies list...